 The \emph{backbone} $\GB=(\FB,\VB,\EB)$ of a graph $G= (F, V, E)$ is the output of backbone augmentation procedure on $G$ with the initial subgraph $\GC$, the 2-core of the graph $G$.

-The \emph{periphery} $\GP$ of a graph $G=(F,V,E)$ is the subgraph induced by the factor nodes $\FP= F\setminus\FB$ and variable nodes $\VP = V\setminus \VB$ that are not in the backbone.\footnote{Notice that there may be a few variables (\whp at most a constant number) in the periphery that also are uniquely determined by the core assignment.} \end{definition}
+The \emph{periphery} $\GP$ of a graph $G=(F,V,E)$ is the subgraph induced by the factor nodes $\FP= F\setminus\FB$ and variable nodes $\VP= V\setminus\VB$ that are not in the backbone.\footnote{Notice that there may be a few variables (w.h.p. at most a constant number) in the periphery that also are uniquely determined by the core assignment.} \end{definition}

 We can now define our basis for $\cS_1$.
 This is formed by two sets of vectors.
 The first set has a vector corresponding to each element of $\Lcore(\ve n) $.
-For each $\uxC \in \Lcore(\ve n) $, we construct a sparse solution $\ux \in \cS_1$ such that $P_G \ux = \uxC$ (Lemma \ref{lemma:core_sparse_basis} below guarantees the existence of such a vector, and bounds its sparsity).
+For each $\uxC\in \Lcore(\ve n) $, we construct a sparse solution $\ux\in\cS_1$ such that $P_G \ux= \uxC$ (Lemma~\ref{lemma:core_sparse_basis} below guarantees the existence of such a vector, and bounds its sparsity).
 This set of vectors forms a basis for the projection of $\cS_1$ onto the backbone.

-For the second set of vectors, let $\HP \equiv \bH_{\FP,\VP}$ be the matrix corresponding to the periphery graph.
-We construct a sparse basis for the kernel of the matrix $\HP$, following the general procedure described in Section \ref{subsec:sparse_basis_const_periphery}.
+For the second set of vectors, let $\HP\equiv\bH_{\FP,\VP}$ be the matrix corresponding to the periphery graph.
+We construct a sparse basis for the kernel of the matrix~$\HP$, following the general procedure described in Section~\ref{subsec:sparse_basis_const_periphery}.
 Namely, we first collapse the graph and then peel it to order the nodes.
 Note that this second set of basis vectors vanishes on the backbone variables.
-Lemma \ref{lemma:BasicConstruction} is used to bound its sparsity.
+Lemma~\ref{lemmabasic} is used to bound its sparsity.